tqzhong/CG4MCTG/meta-mctg/README.md

 ## 4. CompMCTG Benchmark
 You can check detailed information in dcg_compmctg.sh

-For each dataset in CompMCTG Benchmark, the results for each protocol are derived form the average of multiple experiments, **which means that we will merge all result files for each protocol (categorized as seen and unseen) and input the merged files (merge_seen.jsonl and merge_unseen.jsonl) into our evaluation system to obtain the corresponding results for each protocol**.
-The number of partitioning methods included in different protocol across four datasets is presented below:
+For each dataset in CompMCTG Benchmark, the results for each protocol are derived from the average of multiple experiments, **which means that we will merge all result files for each protocol (categorized as seen and unseen) and input the merged files (merge_seen.jsonl and merge_unseen.jsonl) into our evaluation system to obtain the corresponding results for each protocol**.
+The number of partitioning methods included in different protocols across four datasets is presented below:
 |Dataset|Original|Hold-Out|ACD|Few-Shot|
 |:-|:-:|:-:|:-:|:-:|
 |Fyelp|1|40|10|2|